Ben-G/Website/content/portfolio.md

 I love writing as a tool to shape my thoughts, share them with others and foster discussions - this page is an evidence of that.

 I am inpatient, which can be an issue at times.
-I'm working on that, and my one year old daughter is helping in the process 😅
+I'm working on that, and my one year old daughter is helping in the process.

 Lastly, I care a lot about the personal relationships I build with people.
 I'm still in touch with almost everyone I worked with closely in the past.